MicrosoftDocs/azure-stack-docs/azure-stack/partner/azure-stack-vaas-create-oem-package.md

 [!INCLUDE [Azure_Stack_Partner](./includes/azure-stack-partner-appliesto.md)]

 The Azure Stack Hub OEM extension package is the mechanism by which OEM-specific content is added to Azure Stack Hub infrastructure.
-The content is used in deployment as well as operational processes like update, expansion, and field replacement.
+The content is used in deployment and operational processes like update, expansion, and field replacement.

 ## Creating the package